CONSCIENCE POINT SHELLFISH

 Secondary goals of CPS include education and vocation.
 Conscience Point Shellfish is a community-based facility that initially employed local community volunteers to assist in the construction of the facility.
 Now, some of those volunteers are learning about sustainable aquaculture by participating in the operation and maintenance of the facility.
 Further, volunteers learn about and assist in the development and promotion of the organization’s goals.

 Conscience Point Shellfish is dedicated to promoting aquaculture on Eastern Long Island and in our Community.
-In the past year, we have done this by providing seventy three thousand oysters to various “oyster gardens” and by providing the technical assistance and appropriate hardware needed to be successful.
+In the past, we have done this by providing oysters to various “oyster gardens” and by providing the technical assistance and appropriate hardware needed to be successful.